typelevel/typelevel.github.com/collections/_posts/2022-09-17-typelevel-native.md

   - **There is at least one outstanding timer**.
 Call `poll(durationToNextTimer)`, so it will sleep until the next I/O event arrives or the timeout expires, whichever comes first.
   - **There are no tasks to do and no outstanding timers.**  Call `poll(Duration.Infinite)`, so it will sleep until the next I/O event arrives.

-In fact, this is a very basic implementation of the [I/O Integrated Runtime Concept] proposed by Daniel Spiewak.
-The grander idea is that every `WorkerThread` in the `WorkStealingThreadPool` that underpins the Cats Effect JVM runtime can implement an event loop exactly like the one described above.
+In fact, this is a very basic implementation of the [I/O Integrated Runtime Concept].
+The grander idea is that every `WorkerThread` in the `WorkStealingThreadPool` that underpins the Cats Effect JVM runtime can run an event loop exactly like the one described above, for exceptionally high-performance I/O.

-So: how do we implement `poll`?
-The bad news is that the answer is OS-specific, which is a large reason for why projects such as [libuv] exist.
+**So, how do we implement `poll`?** The bad news is that the answer is OS-specific, which is a large reason why projects such as libuv exist.
+Furthermore, the entire purpose of polling is to support non-blocking I/O, which falls outside of the scope of Cats Effect.
+This brings us to FS2, and specifically the [`fs2-io`] module.

-The final piece of the puzzle is TLS.
-[FS2] .
-This is effectively the only non-Scala dependency required to use
+**The final important piece of the cross-build puzzle was a [TLS] implementation** for `TLSSocket` and related APIs in FS2.
+Although this task was daunting, ultimately it was straightforward to directly integrate with [s2n-tls], which has a well-designed and well-documented API.
+This is effectively the only non-Scala dependency required to use the Typelevel stack on Native.

-From there, : any project

-#### How can I try it?

-Christopher Davenport has put up a [scala-native-ember-example](https://github.com/ChristopherDavenport/scala-native-ember-example) and reported some [benchmark results](#ember-native-benchmark)!
+And that is pretty much it. **From here, any library or application that is built using Cats Effect and FS2 cross-builds for Scala Native effectively for free.** Three spectacular examples of this are:
+* [http4s] Ember, a server+client duo with HTTP/2 support
+* [Skunk], a Postgres client
+* [rediculous], a Redis client

-#### What’s next and how can I get involved?
+### What’s next and how can I get involved?

 Please try the Typelevel Native stack!
 And even better deploy it, and do so loudly!

-Besides that, here is a brain-dump of project ideas or existing projects that would love contributors.
-I am happy to help folks get started!
+Besides that, here is a brain-dump of project ideas and existing projects that would love contributors.
+I am happy to help folks get started on any of these, or ideas of your own!

-* Cross-building existing libraries and developing new, Typelevel-native ones:
+* Cross-building existing libraries and developing new, Typelevel-stack ones:
   - Go [feral] and implement a pure Scala [custom AWS Lambda runtime] that cross-builds for Native.
   - A pure Scala [gRPC] implementation built on http4s would be fantastic, even for the JVM.
 Christopher Davenport has published a [proof-of-concept][grpc-playground].
   - [fs2-data] has pure Scala support for a plethora of data formats.
 The [http4s-fs2-data] integration needs your help to get off the ground!
+  - Lack of cross-platform cryptography is one of the remaining sore points in cross-building.
+I started the [bobcats] project to fill the gap but I am afraid it needs love from a more dedicated maintainer.

 * Integrations with native libraries:
   - I kick-started [http4s-curl] and would love to see someone take the reigns!